 Prescription medications, including cortisone and steroids, are often helpful to lessen the itching and swelling of bed bug bites.
 Some people’s skin will show the bed bug bites longer than others, and sometimes up to a year.
 If the bites do not start to fade within a week or two, you may want to see a dermatologist for their expert opinion on what steps, if any, should be taken.
 We have had cases where bite marks last for over a year.
 In these cases, we have successfully recovered compensation for our clients who have had to live with these blemishes on their skin for an extended period of time.

 6. Call or Email Whitney, LLP for your free consultation.

 Whitney, LLP offers all potential clients a free consultation.
 Call us at 410 583 8000, or use our Quick Contact form.
-We handle bed bug cases across the United States.
+We primarily handle bed bug cases in Maryland.